core-wg/senml-spec/draft-ietf-core-senml.md

 received and does not have to wait for the full SensML Stream to be complete.

+If times relative to "now" (see {{time}}) are used in SenML Records of a SensML stream, their interpretation of "now" is the time when the specific Record is sent in the stream.

 ## Configuration and Actuation usage